MarcusKubis9/Fortress-Overhauled/README.md

 # Fortress: Overhauled

-Fortress: Overhauled is an overhaul pack for the mod known as "Fortress Connected"
+## Fortress: Overhauled is an overhaul package for the mod known as "Fortress Connected" that aims to be a middle ground between LFE and FC.
+Keeping the improvements, fixes, and major editions from FC but removing almost every weapon and class that wasn't in FC.

+#

-## WARNING: THIS OVERHAUL PACKAGE MAY CHANGE WEAPON SELECTION AND LOADOUT PRESETS!
+### WARNING: THIS OVERHAUL PACKAGE MAY CHANGE WEAPON SELECTION AND LOADOUT PRESETS!
 PROCEED WITH CAUTION!

-This package aims to be a sort of bridge in-between Lambda Fortress: Extended and Fortress Connected, which has a few new classes and weapons but fewer than FC. while keeping QOL or major additions like L4D.
-I'm also planning this package to be less goofy than FC.

 FAQ: